AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Triggering Ultimate Evasion Skill restores 10 SP. | 5
-Physical and Elemental DMG increases by 15% for 4s after triggering Ultimate Evasion Skill.
-Triggering it again resets the duration. | 10
+When the stage timer is paused, Total DMG received by all enemies on the field increases by 20% for 15s.
+Triggering it again resets the duration.| 15
-When Valkyrie enters Herrscher Form, all enemies on the field takes 20% more Total DMG (cannot stack) until the current floor ends. | 15
+When a Support and Deployed Valkyrie are of matching type, all enemies on the field take 10% more Total DMG. | 15

 !!! note
-    Effective for 6.0 2nd Half.
+    Effective for 6.1.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: